COVID-19 Information

 Prepared by the Ontario College of Family Physicians, you may find the Family Doctor Tips on

-tip sheet helpful.
+Caring for Children with Respiratory Symptoms tip sheet helpful.
 It provides tips on deciding

 when to seek care for a child with respiratory illness and how to support your child at home.